|Medtronic Reports Second Quarter Earnings|

 Neuromodulation revenue of $454 million increased 10 percent on a constant currency basis or 8 percent as reported.
 Growth was driven by the RestoreSensor® spinal cord stimulator with its proprietary AdaptiveStim® technology, solid growth in the number of new implants of Activa® deep brain stimulation therapy systems, and strong sales of InterStim® Therapy for both urinary and bowel indications.

 Diabetes revenue of $378 million grew 6 percent on a constant currency basis or 3 percent as reported.
 Growth in the quarter was driven by strong sales of continuous glucose monitoring (CGM) products.
 The Paradigm® Veo™ insulin pump with its low glucose suspend technology, together with the Enlite™ CGM sensor, had solid growth in international markets.

 Revenue Outlook and Earnings per Share Guidance

-This press release contains forward-looking statements related to product growth drivers, market position, timing for regulatory approvals, strategies for growth, and Medtronic's future results of operations, which are subject to risks and uncertainties, such as competitive factors, difficulties and delays inherent in the development, manufacturing, marketing and sale of medical products, delays in the FDA approval process, government regulation and general economic conditions and other risks and uncertainties described in Medtronic's periodic reports on file with the Securities and Exchange Commission.
+This press release contains forward-looking statements related to product growth drivers, market position, strategies for growth, and Medtronic’s future results of operations, which are subject to risks and uncertainties, such as competitive factors, difficulties and delays inherent in the development, manufacturing, marketing and sale of medical products, government regulation and general economic conditions and other risks and uncertainties described in Medtronic’s periodic reports on file with the Securities and Exchange Commission.
 Actual results may differ materially from anticipated results.
 Medtronic does not undertake to update its forward-looking statements.